ISISComputingGroup/ansible-kafka-centos/README.md

 - Focus on Ansible and playbooks that can be used to provision Zk + Kafka w/o Vagrant
 - No Storm provisioning as of writing

+This repository is forked from `git@github.com:lloydmeta/ansible-kafka-cluster.git`.
+It has since been updated to use the latest version of Kafka (0.9.0.1).

 ## Usage

 Depending on your hardware and network connection, the script execution might take between 10-20 minutes.